OF THE UNITARIAN CHURCH IN CHARLESTON

 - The Treasurer will be a voting member.

 - One voting member is appointed by the Vestry on an annual basis.
-This individual may be from the Vestry or from corporate members at large and may serve up to six consecutive years and then must take at least a one-year hiatus before serving again.
+This individual may be from the Vestry or from Church members at large and may serve up to six consecutive years and then must take at least a one-year hiatus before serving again.

 - The Chair of the EIB will be any voting member except the Treasurer or the Chair of the Finance Committee, if serving.
 The Chair of the EIB will be elected annually by majority vote of all voting members (including the Treasurer and Chair of the Finance Committee, if serving).